foundations-fall-2016/session2/README.md

 My final files are available [here](http://daniel.deverell.com/css-files/foundation-fall-2016/session2-master.zip)

 1. Do the homework from last week.

+1. Review the steps we used to create a tab navigation interface.

-Incorporate the new float-based tabs into your last week's homework.
+2. Incorporate the new float-based tabs into your last week's homework.
 Be sure you can navigate between at least two pages and upload them to your NYU server space.
 Email me the link.